arnofiva/2021-dev-summit-plenary-demos/README.md

-# Esri Dev Summit 2021 Plenary Demo
+# Esri Developer Summit 2021 Plenary Demo

 This repository contains the plenary demo for the 3D ArcGIS API for JavaScript.